machinelearningzuu/machinelearningzuu/README.md

 ![Artificial Intelligence Developer](https://github.com/1zuu/1zuu/blob/main/banner.png)

 ### ABOUT ME 👨‍🎓:
-I'm Isuru Alagiyawanna, an undergraduate 🎓 of Department of Electronic and Telecommunication Engineering, University of Moratuwa.
+I'm Isuru Alagiyawanna, an undergraduate 🎓 of Department of Electronic and Telecommunication Engineering (ENTC), University of Moratuwa.

 Also I work as a Data Engineer at Axiata Digital Labs